 We welcome anyone passionate about Riverkeeper’s mission to become a Community Outreach Representative.
 We will provide training either through a webinar, in person training or through a community outreach leader at your event and a supply of promotional materials to distribute at events.
 Knowledge of environmental science and estuary wide issues is preferred, although not required.

 Click here to sign up for an outreach and education event!

 Service opportunities allow river lovers to get their hands dirty with stewardship!
 Riverkeeper and partners offer opportunities most months of the year to care for the Hudson.
 Below you will find upcoming events with a description of the project and a link to register for the event.
 We can’t wait to see you out on river!

 In partnership with citizen samplers, we test select tributaries of the Hudson for fecal-indicating bacteria and other water quality indicators.
 Riverkeeper will train you to provide the vital information we need to protect water quality.
-Currently we have needs for citizen samplers on Esopus Creek, the Wallkill River, and Catskill Creek.
+Generally we have needs for citizen samplers on Esopus Creek, the Wallkill River, Catskill Creek, Rondout Creek, Pocantico River, and Sparkill Creek.

 The Riverkeeper Ambassador Program is a community-oriented, grassroots, environmental program designed to raise awareness about the needs of the Hudson River and it’s tributaries, and the drinking water supply of New York City and the lower Hudson Valley.